Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers: Results and discussion

 For completeness, we compare the calculations and measurements of $v_{drift}$ and $k_{eff}$ in Ar-based gas mixtures with addition of C$_{3}$H$_{2}$F$_{4}$.
-In particular, the study is focused on gas mixtures of 0.2\%, 0.9\% and 2.8\% of C$_{3}$H$_{2}$F$_{4}$ in Ar at 10 kPa.
+In particular, the study is focused on gas mixtures of 0.2\%, 0.9\%, and 2.8\% of C$_{3}$H$_{2}$F$_{4}$ in Ar at 10 kPa.

 Figure \ref{fig:plot9} shows values of $v_{drift}$ as a function of $E/N$ at 10 kPa.
 For the calculations, the cross sections of Ar, used as input, are provided by Biagi \cite{biagi1999monte}.
-A noticeable disagreement between MC results and measurements is evident, especially at low values of $E/N$, although the agreement improves at higher $E/N$.
-This suggests that a further fine tuning of the cross sections of C$_{3}$H$_{2}$F$_{4}$ in the low energy range may reduce these differences.
+A disagreement between MC results and measurements is evident, especially at low values of $E/N$, although the agreement improves at higher $E/N$.
+This suggests that further adjustments of the cross sections of C$_{3}$H$_{2}$F$_{4}$ in the low energy range may help reduce these differences.
 Nevertheless, the relative errors between calculations and measurements of $v_{drift}$ are lower than 30\% for $E/N$ values greater than 12 Td in all gas mixtures considered.

 Figure \ref{fig:plot10} shows the $k_{eff}$ values as a function of $E/N$ at 10 kPa.
 Significant differences between calculations and measurements are found in all Ar-based gas mixtures considered.
-This is expected because of the Penning effect between excited states of Ar and neutral molecules of C$_{3}$H$_{2}$F$_{4}$, as pointed out by Chachereau et al. \cite{alise2016paper}.
-Indeed, this additional ionization process is not taken into account in our set of electron cross sections as it is only characteristic of gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and Ar.
+This is expected due to the Penning effect between excited states of Ar and neutral molecules of C$_{3}$H$_{2}$F$_{4}$, as pointed out by Chachereau et al. \cite{alise2016paper}.
+Indeed, this additional ionization process is not accounted for in our set of electron collision cross sections, as it is specific to gas mixtures of C$_{3}$H$_{2}$F$_{4}$ in the presence of Ar.